Esri/geodev-hackerlabs/develop/python_api/README.md

 # Esri distributes the ArcGIS Python API in a conda package called arcgis accessible at Esri's channel named esri.

+Install the arcgis package with the following command:
+'''python
+print("hello")
+conda install -n <environment_name> -c esri arcgis
+'''

-Install the arcgis package with the following command: 'conda install -n <environment_name> -c esri arcgis' **NOTE:** if you do not enter an environment name, the package installs into the root environment.
+**NOTE:** if you do not enter an environment name, the package installs into the root environment.

 # Environments much be activated in order to use them.